ome/omero-guides/index.rst

 The OMERO guide is divided into several parts:

-:doc:`core_features` covers how to get started, import, manage data and run server-side OMERO scripts.
+:doc:`core_features` covers how to get started, import, manage data, users, groups and run server-side OMERO scripts.

-:doc:`web_addons` includes instructions for installing Web plugins and how to use those extensions points e.g. OMERO.figure, OMERO.parade.
+:doc:`web_addons` includes instructions for installing Web plugins and how to use those extensions points e.g. OMERO.iviewer, OMERO.figure, OMERO.parade.

 :doc:`add_ons` includes instructions for installing Insight and Command Line Interface plugins and how to use those extension points.